Hack The Box - PC

 grpc web ui

-I registered a new user and logged in which provided me with an id and token.
+There were three methods available on this service: LoginUser, RegisterUser, and getInfo.
+So I registered a new user and logged in which provided me with an id and token.
 I sent a request to getInfo using the given id and token which responded with the message "Will update soon."

 burp request getInfo